gugli28/FkPrice/Readme.md

 # Get Historical and Future Price for the given Product Page
 ![Iphone](assets/extnOp.png)
-- This is extension to fetch future price from the fk services.
+- This is extension to fetch future/historical price from the fk services.
-- For any legal issues the API and URI are removed.
+- Future price is indicated by Red Data Points.

 ### Files and their usage.